ThomasPfuhl/gdm/README.md

         touch database/liquibase/changelog.xml
         @mkdir database/liquibase/changelogs

+- There is a simple data module provided, featuring a money pool for coffee and tea.
-- if you want to rollout a sample data module, take the provided changelog files in `database/liquibase/changelogs
+If you want to rollout this _kitty_, take the provided changelog files in `custom/liquibase/changelogs`.
+Either you import the SQL statements directly into your database and ignore the liquibase procedure, or:

+        cp custom/liquibase/changelogs/*.sql  database/liquibase/changelogs/

 - run Liquibase (put executable file in an appropriate folder)
 `update` command must be executed after each schema modification